ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 3. The system validates if each of the address line items (addrLine1Sec, addrLine2Sec, addrLine3Sec, citySec, stateSec, countrySec, pcSec) in the i/p parameter is same as the address line items (saved in the secondary language) against the mapped UIN/VID of the resident in the auth database.
 Refer to the features related to [**Map VID to UIN**](#c-map-vid-to-uin-of-the-individual-in-the-auth-database-so-that-the-individual-can-be-authenticated-).
 4. Constructs the response to the requesting source with Res (Y/N), txnId (same as request), timestamp_Res of response, error code
 5. Provides UIN token, idType, indication of type of attribute was used for Auth (“Id->Name_Primary” or/and “Id->Name_Secondary”, ad->Address line 1, ad->Address line 2, ad->city, ad->state, ad->country, ad->pc etc, fad, Bio, Bio_Type, pin, OTP) and what attribute matched (“Id->namePri” or/and “Id->nameSec”, ad->addrLine1Pri, ad->addrLine2Pri, ad->addrLine3Pri, ad->cityPri, ad->statePri, ad->countryPri, ad->pcPri, ad->addrLine1Sec, ad->addrLine2Sec, ad->addrLine3Sec, ad->citySec, ad->stateSec, ad->countrySec, ad->pcSec, fad, Bio, Bio_Type, pin, OTP), reqTime, API_Version, SHA-256 hash value of MUA code, SHA-256 hash value of MSA code
+1. Integrates the response with the static token generated for the authentication request.
+Refer to features related to generate a [**Static Token]( #d-generate-a-static-token-id-for-each-mosip-authentication-request-to-facilitate-authentication-).
-6. The system proceeds to send  Notification -SMS and ‘E-mail’ user stories.
+1. The system proceeds to send “Notification SMS” and Notification E-mail.
+Refer to features related to [**Trigger SMS**](#e-trigger-sms-to-the-individuals-mobile-for-every-authentication-request) and [**Trigger E-mail**](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request-).
 Please refer Git for more details on the type of [**error messages**](/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Consolidated%20error%20messages%20V2.1.xlsx).